thecsw/MemePolice_bot/README.md

 The code is heavily commented and all the important modules are being separated into different files.
 Looks pretty, dunno.

+Here is a short description of all the source files

+- `analyze.py` - Heavy file on analyzing comments and filling them in needed files
+- `blacklist.py` - Contains all the banned keywords that will trigger the bot to respond
+- `config.example.py` - Just the PRAW (OAuth) credentials for bot initialization.
+- `__main__.py` - The main script that processses everything and has the main loop with threads
+- `message.py` - Different messages that bot will send to users
+- `rude_phrases.py` - Bot's responses to rude replies
+- `text_recognition.py` - Returns text read from an image
+- `utils.py` - Just the logging and other technical stuff

 ## Built With

-* [praw](https://github.com/praw-dev/praw) is Python Reddit API Wrapper.
+- [praw](https://github.com/praw-dev/praw) is Python Reddit API Wrapper.
 This will be the main and only package to connect to Reddit's API and extract \
 desired data.
-* [python-opencv](https://pypi.python.org/pypi/opencv-python) is used for image transformations and computer vision problems.
+- [python-opencv](https://pypi.python.org/pypi/opencv-python) is used for image transformations and computer vision problems.
-* [pytesseract](https://pypi.python.org/pypi/pytesseract) is a python wrapper for Google's Tesseract-OCR.
+- [pytesseract](https://pypi.python.org/pypi/pytesseract) is a python wrapper for Google's Tesseract-OCR.
-* [Pillow](https://pillow.readthedocs.io/en/latest/) is the Python Imaging Library by Fredrik Lundh and Contributors.
+- [Pillow](https://pillow.readthedocs.io/en/latest/) is the Python Imaging Library by Fredrik Lundh and Contributors.
-* [tqdm](https://pypi.python.org/pypi/tqdm) is used for fancy progress bars.
+- [tqdm](https://pypi.python.org/pypi/tqdm) is used for fancy progress bars.

 ## Authors

-* **Sagindyk Urazayev** - *Initial work* - [thecsw](https://github.com/thecsw)
+- **Sagindyk Urazayev** - *Initial work* - [thecsw](https://github.com/thecsw)
-* **Justin Schwaitzberg** - *Rewriting, structuring, and adding new features* - [Schwaitz](https://github.com/Schwaitz)
+- **Justin Schwaitzberg** - *Rewriting, structuring, and adding new features* - [Schwaitz](https://github.com/Schwaitz)

 ## Acknowledgments

-* Fedora tip to Justin Schwaitzberg for greatly contributing to the code, structuring it and making it fancier.
+ - Fedora tip to Justin Schwaitzberg for greatly contributing to the code, structuring it and making it fancier.

 ## License